mitnk/cicada/docs/faq.md

 ### Will my bash/zsh scripts continue work in cicada?

-You can invoke scripts with `$ ./my-script.sh` as long as it have "#!/bin/bash" stuff on the top.
+You can invoke scripts with `$ ./my-script.sh` as long as it has the "#!/bin/bash" shebang.
 Or you can always run them as:
 `$ bash my-script.sh`.

 Cicada does not recognize these scripts itself.
 You cannot integrate these